 Impact of the Nineteenth Amendment

-The Civil Rights Movement and Subsequent Amendments
+The Civil Rights Movement and Subsequent Legislation

 Key Legislation from the Civil Rights Movement

-Conclusion: The Ongoing Fight for Equality
+Contemporary Challenges and the Ongoing Fight for Equality